AMERICAN FALLS TRAIL #308

 Some of the trees are up to 10 feet in diameter.

 For a shorter hike, you can drive up FR1013, and turn onto FR 1388 to the Continental Trailhead.
-The hike is 1.5 miles and 1040 feet down to Trail #308.
+The hike is 1.5 miles and 1040 verts down to Trail #308.
 From 308, it’s another mile to American Falls, aka Upper Priest Falls.
 But it won’t be as cool as hiking the 308 trail.
 Cool meaning temps and beauty.

 For mt. bikers, drive past, Trail 308 trailhead, leaving a shuttle car and turn up FR 1388 after it crosses Continental Creek to the end.
 You will be at the Continental Trail #28.
 This route is 14 miles back to the Trail #308 trailhead where you left a shuttle car.
 It is a 1040 foot drop down to Trail #308.